Using Excel to analyze data with OData with Business Central - An Example

 If you want to pull data out of Dynamics 365 Business Central for analysis you should be looking at OData.
 You may be familiar with the old ODBC tools for pulling data out of databases and analyzing it.
 OData is the web friendly version of ODBC - and is supported by most of the same tools you used.
 We usually rely on Excel or a similar OData aware program when using OData with Business Central.

 The most important of those tools is Microsoft Excel.

 Here's a quick primer on using OData with Business Central and Excel to do a little slicing and dicing.

 When you want a report out of Business Central, you probably know where the data you want can be found.
 As you are using the software, make a note of any page you want to report on.
 You can use the Ctrl-Alt-F1 key combination while in Dynamics to see the "Page Inspection."
 This will give you a Page name and number and type.
 I ran this for the Item List and see this:

 Second: Make a Web Service

-A Web Service is the primary way of accessing OData with Business Central.
+Microsoft Dynamics Web Services are the primary way of accessing OData with Business Central.
 Within Business Central, search for the Web Services page.
 There are a lot of pre-existing web services, and it's best to use those if you can.
 Often the data you want isn't found in the Web Services.
 No Problem!
 Add the page(s) you need to the web services list.
 Let's add the Item List.
 I'll add a New Web Service on the Web Services page.
 Select Object Type of Page.
 Enter (in my case) ID 31 for the Item List.
 Then I need to name it and publish it (the check box to the right of the Service Name).
 It looks like this when I'm done:

 When I reload the page, the service my_item_list will now have an ODATA URL.
 Make sure you're logged into the right company.
 Right click and "copy link" if you use Edge.
 My experience is to use ODATA not ODATA V4 in Excel.